 I had never purchased an apartment community prior to raising money to buy my first deal – a 168-unit complex.
 But, I did have relevant experience in real estate.
 I had a portfolio of single family homes and taught classes on how to invest in real estate.
 That experience, combined with me aligning with more seasoned team members (mentors + property mgmt. company), allowed me to qualify in the expertise category.

-Another way to begin building credibility as an expert is to create a thought leadership platform.
+Another way to begin building credibility as an expert (and gain more real estate investment capital) is to create a thought leadership platform.
 Kathy Fettke, leveraged her thought leadership platform, a podcast, to raise $5 million in one week!
-Other thought leadership platforms besides a podcast can be a blog, YouTube channel, newsletter, an ebook, or meetup, but there are numerous other ways to become a thought leader.
+Other platforms besides a podcast can be a blog, a YouTube channel, a newsletter, an ebook, or a meetup, but there are numerous other ways to become a thought leader.
 Be creative and find something that complements your strengths, unique abilities, and of course, that you like to do!

 Related: The Ultimate Guide to Getting Booked as a Guest on ANY Podcast